 - Demonstrate an understanding of the meaning and significance of fundamental guidance/counseling concepts, principles and theories.

-- Develop and refine a personal philosophy of education and social consciousness committed to social justice and culturally responsive learning and consistent with the goals of the College of Education and Human Services and the guiding principles of the Network for Educational Renewal.
+- Develop and refine a personal philosophy of education and social consciousness committed to social justice and culturally responsive learning and consistent with the goals of the College for Education and Engaged Learning and the guiding principles of the Network for Educational Renewal.

 - Develop and refine characteristics required for effective leadership.